How to execute a successful management buyout (MBO)

 The risk is reduced because the continuity of business operations are better ensured when the people who manage the company are the ones who decide to buy it.
 Because the buyers are an experienced management team that is already familiar with the business and its needs, the stakeholders (existing customers, suppliers, business partners and especially employees) often feel reassured.

-Drouin sees two frequent patterns in management buyouts.
+Blouin sees two frequent patterns in management buyouts.
 First, a very strong leader, such as a general manager, buys the business, which is generally small.

 “Sometimes the person who buys the business partners up with another key person, such as the person in charge of sales or production, but the leader remains very strong and usually the transfer goes fairly smoothly,” he says.

 The second frequent model is the multifunctional group.
-“It’s when five or six people in the different key functions join forces to buy out the company, which is often bigger,” Drouin says.
+“It’s when five or six people in the different key functions join forces to buy out the company, which is often bigger,” Blouin says.
 “A group is definitely more complex to manage for the transfer, but if the right people are chosen and the roles are well defined, the results can be excellent.”

 What are the advantages of a management buyout?